richardjohnsonfarukh/git-util/README.md

 1. Circumvent copy and pasting file names that you want to add to the staging area
 2. Keep a convention for commit messages
+3. Easily add co-authors you have previously worked with
-3. Automatically set your upstream to have the same name as your current branch if your push fails
+4. Automatically push and set your upstream to have the same name as your current branch if your push fails

 ## Prerequisites